-This is not a complete list, but does impact things from if a child is required to wear a helmet to the definition of sexual contact and much more.
-To check the status of these bills, and more, https://apps.legislature.ky.gov/lrcsearch#tabs-6 and to tell your legislators your opinions to same: 1-800-372-7181 HB6 PERSONS ENTITLED TO VOTE Propose … Continue reading Some of the Kentucky proposed bills as of 2/15/2020
+This is not a complete list, but does impact things from jury duty payments, if a child is to be tried an adult to the definition of sexual contact and much more.
+To check the status of these bills, and more, https://apps.legislature.ky.gov/lrcsearch#tabs-6 and to tell your legislators your opinions tfo same: 1-800-372-7181 Further, the language … Continue reading Some of the Kentucky proposed bills as of 3/2/2020

 While reading a magazine from two years ago, I came across a case which described a case that was then heading the to the U.S. Supreme Court which could change the boundaries of the State of Oklahoma.
 No. 17-1107, Sharp vs. Murphy.
 The case is a capital murder case which may or may not have … Continue reading How a rural murder case could change the borders for Oklahoma.